 She reached for the nearest heavy object, a candlestick on the nightstand.
 She was still naked.
 They both were.
-Normally when she was exerting herself, her hair would come loose, cover her face, obscure her vision.
+Normally when she was exerting herself, her hair would come loose, covering her face, obscuring her vision.
 But today, it was slick with sweat and blood, and stuck to her back and chest.

 She swung the candlestick, hard.